 For reference if you are driving from somewhere else, El Paso is 6½ hours from Phoenix, 4 hours from Albuquerque and 9 hours from Dallas.

-El Paso to Terlingua
+Drive from El Paso to Terlingua

 Before you leave El Paso, stop at a grocery store and stock up on plenty of food and water for the road.
 When you’re ready, begin your road trip by driving to the furthest destination and making your way backwards.
 The drive from El Paso to Big Bend National Park is about 5 hours.
 Make your way there and settle in to stay in Terlingua for the next 3 nights.